mrisen/inet-showcases/_docs/general/ethernet/index.md

 The flow control is managed with `PAUSE` frames.
 These frames contain a timer value that specifies how long the transmitter should remain quiet.
 For allowing a transmitter to resume immediately (if the receiver becomes uncongested), a `PAUSE` frame with a timer value of zero can be sent.

 CRC checks are modeled by the `bitError` flag of the packets.
-Packets will be dropped by the MAC in case of error.
+Packets are dropped by the MAC in case of error.

 The model (especially with the third configuration) generates extensive statistics, so it is recommended to keep both scalar- and vector-recording disabled, and cherry-pick the desired statistics, if necessary, because the generated file could easily reach gigabyte size: